-Please contact the National Secretary if you require further advice about academic requirements of the Scholarship.
+Please contact the National Secretary or the Rhodes House selection team if you require further advice about academic requirements of the Scholarship.

 English Language: You must meet the University of Oxford's English language requirements.
 This means that unless you qualify for a test waiver, you must provide English test results with scores that meet the University's higher level requirement.
 Please check the University of Oxford's webpage to see which tests are accepted, the scores required, and the full conditions for a language test waiver.